 Children's activities in Prague:

 There are plenty of activities for children in Prague, for kids of all ages.
 And there are family friendly restaurants to eat in.
-Many of the general sights and attractions listed on Prague Experience
+A lot of the tourist sights and attractions we list on Prague Experience

-will interest children, but for specific ideas see our guide below.
+will interest children, but for specific ideas here's our guide.

 Black Light Theatre is a wild mix of ballet, animated film, illusions, puppets and mime artists.
 The shows are highly visual, and even very young children enjoy the dancing and the lights and sounds.